TokenEngineeringCommunity/website/docs/getting-started-welcome.md

 ![](img/static/Interdisciplinary_venn.jpg)

-### Define design goals
+### Define system goals

-What do you want to have happen?
+Token engineering design starts with understanding the desired goals of a given system, and then working backwards to determine the properties and mechanisms required to achieve those goals.
 What does success look like for your tokeneconomic system?

 ### Identify mechanisms

-You want to design mechanisms where certain properties hold under all conditions.
+As an engineer, you want to design mechanisms where certain properties hold under all conditions.
 You know you have a mechanism when it cannot be broken down further.

 ### Compose mechanisms into design patterns

 Design patterns are a series of actions that will produce consistent and reproducible results.
 Often this is state dependent.

-### Model your system
+### Model & simulate your system

-It's much easier to test and iterate in python before getting a security audit and deploying your code to production.
+It's important to model, validate, test and iterate your system with tools like [cadCAD](https://www.cadCAD.org) before deploying your code to production.

 ### Test IRL